Continuous dynamical decoupling of spin chains: Inducing two-qubit interactions to generate perfect entanglement: Abstract

 \section{Abstract}

 Efficient control over entanglement in spin chains is useful for quantum information processing applications.
-In this paper, we propose the use of a combination of two different configurations of strong static and oscillating fields to control and generate perfect entanglement in a spin chain.
-Our control fields allow us to not only decouple the spin chain from its environment, but to also selectively modify the spin-spin interactions.
-In particular, we show how the control over the spin-spin interactions can be used to perfectly entangle any two spins in the XY chain.
+In this paper, we propose the use of a combination of two different configurations of strong static and oscillating fields to control and generate near-perfect entanglement between any two spins in a spin chain, even in the presence of noise.
+This is made possible by the fact that our control fields not only decouple the spin chain from its environment but also selectively modify the spin-spin interactions.
+By suitably tuning these spin-spin interactions via the control fields, we show that the quantum state of any two spins in the spin chain can be made to be a Bell state.
+We illustrate our results for various spin chains, such as the XY model, the XYZ model, and the Ising spin chain.